sonykus/vagrant-chef-mongodb/README.md

 vagrant-chef-mongodb
 ====================

 A Vagrant script framework example that provisions a Chef Server, a ChefDK box, generates a cookbook, then builds 3x mongodb replica set servers, and configures replication between them.

 BACKGROUND:

 I've written this sample script framework while attending the Mongo University M102 "MongoDB for DBAs" course.
 It roughly reflects "Chapter 4: Replication".
-But it could also be used as a good textbook example on how to set up Chef, write your first cookbook, then spin up some new machines and apply your recipes.
+But it could also be used as a decent example on how to set up Chef, write your first cookbook, then spin up some new machines and apply your new recipes to them.

 My TARGETS to achieve with this small weekend project have been to:
 - play around with Vagrant using Chef as a provisioner.